 - Q. What Code edition is Douglas County using?

 2012 IBC, IRC

-Yes, but ONLY for roof systems that require a batten system such as tile or stone coated steel.
+MidRoof - A Mid-roof inspection is ONLY required for tile, slate, stone coated, steel or any roofing system that requires the use of battens.
 This inspection is to be performed when the roof is 25 to 50 percent complete.
 DO NOT proceed beyond 50 percent complete until the inspection is performed.

 - Q. Do your roofing inspectors carry ladders?

 No, the permit holder shall provide a ladder, secured for safe access to the roof, on the day the inspection is requested to be performed.